ghdna/athena-express/README.md

 ### How is athena-express being used?
-The most common use case is integrating a web front-end with Amazon Athena using athena-express as a backend.
-This backend could be any Node.JS application including Lambda functions.
+The most common use case is integrating a web front-end with Amazon Athena using `athena-express` as a backend.
+This backend could be any Node.JS application including AWS Lambda.

-Here is an example application architecture with a Lambda function:
+Here is an example using AWS Lambda:
 <img src="https://image.ibb.co/k3RpNA/Screen-Shot-2018-11-22-at-11-17-58-AM.pngg" alt="athena-express architecture" width="700">

 This architecture has a web front-end that invokes an API endpoint hosted on Amazon API Gateway by passing a query request.
 The query request can be as simple as `SELECT * FROM movies LIMIT 3`